-Possible grids are 1-5 and m3-m5 where grid 1 is coarse (least accurate) and 5 most dense.
-We recommend however the use of so-called multiple grids m3-m5: SCF iterations with grid 1-3, final energy and gradient with grid 3-5.
+Possible grids are 1-7 and m3-m5 where grid 1 is coarse (least accurate) and 5 most dense.
+The so-called multiple grids m3-m5 use the following ansatz: SCF iterations with grid 1-3, final energy and gradient with grid 3-5.
 Usually m3 is fine: for large or delicate systems, try m4.
+For general response properties and parallel calculations, the multiple grids are not recommended, see also Sec.
+8. Multiple grids should not be used for magnetic properties.
+In relativistic all-electron calculations grids with an increased number of radial points are recommended.
+These can be selected by appending the character a after the gridsize, e.g. gridsize 4a.
 For a reference calculation with a very fine grid and very tight thresholds use 'reference' as grid specification instead of 'gridsize xy'.